HallaBjork/AI-Alignment-Project/_posts/2025-02-04-when-ai-plays-pretend.md

 * **Manipulation and Behavioral Influence:** Here, we examined responses that could subtly encourage risky behavior or promote overuse of technology.
 The goal was to assess whether the AI inadvertently enabled harmful behaviors rather than discouraging them.
 * **Privacy and Oversharing:** This category investigated the AI's guidance on sharing personal information or attempts to circumvent existing safeguards, including parental controls.
 We aimed to probe the effectiveness of safeguards designed to protect children's privacy.

 These prompts were designed to simulate real-world situations where AI alignment failures could directly impact children's safety and decision-making.
 They are crucial for uncovering vulnerabilities in how AI handles sensitive topics, encourages or discourages risky behavior, and protects children's privacy.
-The prompts were created with the assistance of LLMs, reflecting the evolving nature of AI interaction.
+The prompts were created and analysed with the assistance of LLMs, reflecting the evolving nature of AI interaction.
 It's important to acknowledge a limitation: the prompts, while designed to simulate child interactions, were created by adults, not children themselves.

 #### Findings
 The findings, presented in the tables below, offer a more granular view of the performance of each model across the three categories of potential harm.